Thurakapalem: Geography

-Thurakapalem is located at 16.330°N 80.066°E. It has an average elevation of 59 meters (302 ft) above sea level and is situated in the plains.
+Thurakapalem is located at 16.330°N 80.066°E. It has an average elevation of 59 meters (194 ft) above sea level and is situated in the plains.
 It covers an area of approximately 800 acres and is located approximately 62 miles (100 km) to the west of the Bay of Bengal.
-This area considered rich with fertile, arable land irrigated by canals.
+This area is considered rich with fertile, arable land irrigated by canals.
 The type of soil is predominantly black cotton soil known as "nalla regadi boomi" in Telugu.

 The area generally has a warm, dry climate with extremely hot summers.
 The year may be divided into four climatic seasons: a dry and cool winter season (December to February), the summer season (March to May), the southwest monsoon season (June to September), and the post-monsoon, or retreating monsoon season (October to November).
 The temperature reaches 48 °C (118 °F) in the summer, falling to 18.6 °C (65.5 °F) in the winter.
 The yearly average temperature is 27 °C (81 °F).

 Storms and depressions originating in the Bay of Bengal cross the district from the east.
 These cause widespread and very heavy rains and strong winds, mainly during the seasons of the southwest monsoon and the retreating monsoon.
 October is the wettest month of the year.